BroadbandForum/usp/docs/specification/index.md

 This section contains a set of USP requirements related to a mechanism that was originally defined in the CPE WAN Management Protocol [@TR-069] (CWMP), which provides a way for a CWMP Gateway and an End Device to exchange information via DHCP options to populate data model objects with their reciprocal information.
-The purpose of populating this information is to provides an ACS or USP Controller with the ability to determine whether the Gateway and Device are on the same LAN.
+The purpose of populating this information is to provide an ACS or USP Controller with the ability to determine whether the Gateway and Device are on the same LAN.
 The USP requirements defined in this section identify what USP-enabled devices (Gateways and End Devices) need to do to interoperate with CWMP-enabled devices without changing any CWMP functionality, so it is mostly a replication of those CWMP requirements from a USP-enabled device perspective.

 ### Exchanging DHCP Options